threeport/threeport/docs/project-scope.md

 # Threeport Scope

 This document lays out the intended scope for the Threeport project.
-This scope is to help limit the functionality included to those that are broadly used - and likely to be into the future.

 ## In Scope

 Threeport is intended to be the engine for an application platform.
-It's purpose is to provide developers with abstractions that allow them to reliably, repeatbably and effectively deliver the software they develop.
-The core Threeport abstractions are intended to cover common development patterns and software design implementations that can be used by a large portion of the ecosystem to use out-of-the-box.
+It's purpose is to provide developers with abstractions that allow them to reliably, repeatably and effectively deliver the software they develop.
+The core Threeport abstractions are intended to cover common use cases and software design implementations that can be used by a large portion of the ecosystem to use out-of-the-box.